MartinPetkov/GCTF2021BeginnersQuestWriteups/7-crypto-ready-set-action/README.md

 Let's look at the files and see what we're dealing with.

-These are Python file.
+These are Python 3 files.
 The [.pyc](https://docs.python.org/3/glossary.html#term-bytecode) file contains Python bytecode.
 However, the only thing of note in it is one "REDACTED" value:

 ```sh
 $ hexdump -C __pycache__/chall.cpython-39.pyc